Start your meal off with something a bit posh …

 It’s gorgeous and taste amazing.
 I enjoy eating this Smokey Salmon Crostini any time, as a light lunch, for brunch and most definitely as an elegant intro into any meal.

-What makes this so incredibly tasty is the not so secret ingredient, Gullah Gravy Mopping Sauce.
-An insanely delicious and versatile sauce that can be used to marinate any meat or fish, as a dipping sauce (ALWAYS!), you can even add it to soups or use in salad dressings.
+What makes this so incredibly tasty is the not so secret ingredient, smokey flavored liquid smoke.
+An insanely delicious and versatile sauce that can be used to marinate any meat or fish, adding so mauch flavor, you can even add it to soups or use in salad dressings.
 For this recipe, it’s tucked neatly into the whipped cream cheese to give it a lovely bite.

 I created this recipe for him and had to share it with you … it’s crazy simple to prepare and you will win the hearts of many when you serve it. 😉